Throughout her entire life, Katie hated exercising.

 “I was caught in a familiar cycle.
 Every time I tried to exercise, I went overboard.
 I did too much.
 My whole body was in pain, and I could barely move.
 So then nothing lasts, and I don’t stick with it.”

 When Katie started with AMC, she learned to ditch that all-or-nothing mentality.
-Every time you exercise, no matter how intense, you’re taking a step in the right direction.
+Every time you exercise, no matter how easy or hard, you’re taking a step in the right direction.
 It all counts, and it all makes a difference.

 “The revelation for me has been the 20-minute sessions.
-Sometimes I’ll do a 20-minute HIIT session, and some days I do yoga instead, or strength videos I find on YouTube.”
+Sometimes I’ll do a 20-minute HIIT session, and some days I do yoga instead.”

 Focusing on small doses of exercise completely changed Katie’s outlook.